schorfES/pacto/README.md

 and executed.
 The instance of each action has access to the context and the passed event data which triggered the execution of that action.

-An action can is handled using on the `.actions` property of the context instance.
+Action management is done by the `.actions` property of the context instance.

 ```javascript
 import {Context} from 'pacto';